skaspy/tarmonIsland/README.md

 # tarmonIsland
 Round-Based Game

-# Idea
+## Idea
-Tarmon Island (http://behindthemirrors.de/ti/) is a Game developed in the 90ies (Play-by-Email).
-We try to port the idea into nower days with a java based browser multiplayer game.
+Tarmon Island (http://behindthemirrors.de/ti/) is a game developed in the 90ies (Play-by-Email).
+We try to port the idea into nowadays with a java based browser multiplayer game.
 The actual implementation has the following goals:
 - learn how to develop with git
 - learn how to manage a project (with more the 2 developers)
 - improve programming skills
 - examine, if programming a this level with a versioning system, could fit into normal computer science lessons

-# Workflow
+## Workflow
 We use git with the following strategie:
 - always do Source|Format and Source|Fix Imports to push clean code
 - write a description in the issue part to be referenced by the branches